Business grant subsidy allowance (previously referred to as state aid)

 The rules do not apply retrospectively.
-This means, if we rejected an application before 4 March on the grounds the business had reached previous State aid limits, the application must not be revisited.
+This means, if we rejected an application before 4 March 2021 on the grounds the business had reached previous state aid limits, the application must not be revisited.
 Businesses may submit a new application if still within a current payment cycle.

 Small Amounts of Financial Assistance Allowance (SMFAA)

-For the purposes of these scheme rules, this allowance is £1,600,000 per single economic actor.
-This allowance includes any grants previously received under the COVID-19 business grant schemes and any State aid previously received under Section 3.1 of the European Commission’s Temporary Framework across any other UK scheme.
-This may be combined with the Small Amounts of Financial Assistance Allowance to equal £1,935,000 (subject to the exact amount applicable under the Small Amounts of Financial Assistance Allowance using the Special Drawing Right calculator).
+If limits are reached under the Small Amounts of Financial Assistance Allowance, the COVID-19 Business Grant Allowance enables a further £1,600,000 to be paid to a single economic actor.
+This allowance includes any grants previously received under the COVID-19 business grant schemes and any state aid previously received under Section 3.1 of the European Commission’s Temporary Framework across any other UK scheme.

 COVID-19 Business Grant Special Allowance (C19BGSA)

-- The Special Allowance covers only the applicant’s uncovered fixed costs incurred during the period between 1 March 2020 and 31 March 2022, including such costs incurred in any part of that period (‘eligible period’);
+- the Special Allowance covers only the applicant’s uncovered fixed costs incurred during the period between 1 March 2020 and the date of application, including such costs incurred in any part of that period (‘eligible period’)

-- The grant payment must not exceed 70% of the applicant’s uncovered fixed costs, except for micro and small enterprises (for the purposes of this scheme defined as less than 50 employees and less than £9,000,000 of annual turnover and/or annual balance sheet), where the grant payment must not exceed 90% of the uncovered fixed costs.
+- the grant payment must not exceed 70% of the applicant’s uncovered fixed costs, except for micro and small enterprises (for the purposes of this scheme defined as less than 50 employees and less than £9,000,000 of annual turnover and annual balance sheet), where the grant payment must not exceed 90% of the uncovered fixed costs

-- Grants provided under this allowance shall not be cumulated with other subsidies for the same costs.
+- grants provided under this allowance must not be added up with other subsidies for the same costs.